 Only a dental professional can determine if you need a root canal, but there are 5 signs you need a root canal to look out for.
-If there’s one thing patients do not want to hear during their dentist appointment, it’s that they need a root canal.
+If there’s one thing patients do not want to hear during their dentist appointment, they need a root canal.
 But while it may be the most dreaded procedure, only a small percentage of patients describe it as their most painful experience.

 What Is A Root Canal?

 A root canal is a procedure a patient needs to save a tooth from an infection.
 Basically, Dr. Cohen will remove tooth decay and infected pulp from the tooth while cleaning the root and nerve and sealing the area to prevent new decay.
 This procedure preserves your natural tooth to prevent the need for extraction.

 Signs You Need A Root Canal

 Symptoms of a root canal can vary from patient to patient and depend on the type of bacteria in the infection.